-- The number of families falling into poverty has seen an upward trend in the last several years. ٠ - Poverty has long-term negative impacts for children and families, and disproportionately affects children of color. - Family poverty is associated with increased child welfare involvement, housing instability, food insecurity, and chronic illness. - Extreme poverty in childhood is associated with toxic stress, which negatively impacts early brain development and may ٠ lead to long-term consequences for learning, behavior, and both physical and mental health. - Poor children are often less ready for kindergarten and face academic hardships in school; they are also less likely to ٠ complete high school and pursue post-secondary education.
+- Poverty has long-term negative impacts for children and families, and disproportionately affects children of color. - Family poverty is associated with increased child welfare involvement, housing instability, food insecurity, and chronic illness. - Extreme poverty in childhood is associated with toxic stress, which negatively impacts early brain development and may lead to long-term consequences for learning, behavior, and both physical and mental health. - Poor children are often less ready for kindergarten and face academic hardships in school; they are also less likely to complete high school and pursue post-secondary education.